 The most basic of all toilet seals is the wax ring.
 This type of seal has been around for quite a while and is still a great choice under the right circumstances.
 If the flange is 1/4” above the floor level like it should be then a wax ring is a reliable option although many plumbers do not use this seal as often because there are better options now.
 The wax ring seals are made to fit 3” and 4” drains.

 The wax ring with a sleeve often called a deep seal bowl wax, is a very reliable seal for a toilet although it can be messy.
 This type of wax ring comes in many different selections from extra thick to multi-size that fit 3” and 4” drains.

 If you have a normal height closet flange then you can use the regular wax ring with a sleeve.
 If your flange is floor level or slightly below then you can use an extra-thick wax ring.
 If the flange is lower than a 1/4” below the floor level then you should use a flange extension to raise the flange height or remove and replace the old floor flange and set it to the right height.

 Felted wax rings are for wall-hung toilets.
 The felt helps keep the wax in place to provide a good seal.
 Felted wax rings are also used for urinals, they are just smaller wax rings.

 04 of 06

-Sponge type gaskets are commonly used as an alternative to felted wax rings meaning they are mostly used on wall-hung toilets and urinals.
+Sponge type gaskets are commonly used as an alternative to felted wax rings meaning they are mostly used for wall-hung toilets and urinals.
 These sponge gaskets can also be used for floor mounted toilets if specified.
-Sponge gaskets come in many different thicknesses so get the thickness that is right for your application.
-Some of these types of gaskets are only 3” or 4” and some I have seen are ok for 3" and 4” drain lines.Continue to 5 of 6 below.
+Sponge gaskets come in many different thicknesses, so get the thickness that is right for your application.
+Some of these types of gaskets are only 3” or 4” and some are okay for 3" and 4” drain lines.Continue to 5 of 6 below.

 05 of 06